India’s abortion law progressive but excludes us, say trans men

 Most experts agree that the solution to eliminating the fear is part education and part legislation.

-“A lot of trans persons are at the hands of brutality, they are the first ones to get sexually assaulted and raped and have higher chances of contracting such diseases.
-Hence, such information can be life-saving but unfortunately, it is not even publicised,” says Khurana.
+“A lot of trans persons are at the hands of brutality such as getting sexually assaulted and raped and have higher chances of contracting HIV and other STIs.
+Hence, information regarding certain preventative measures can be life-saving but unfortunately, it is not even publicised,” says Khurana.

-“There are resources available for trans men who fear forced pregnancies but the access is not always available or well known,” she adds.
+“There are limited resources available for trans men when it comes to abortion which acts as an additional barrier to access.”she adds.

 Sumedha Kathpalia, a clinical psychologist at KCCW, echoes similar views.
 “As a society, we are still very confused about sex and gender and are using it synonymously,” says Kathpalia.